betterzhou/AAGNN/README.md

 + python main.py --dataset=BlogCatalog_anomaly --model=Atten_Aggregate --seed=1
 + python main.py --dataset=BlogCatalog_anomaly --seed=1

+### Evaluation:
+This code performs evaluation on the test set (e.g., 50% data).
+When comparing with unsupervised methods, users should keep the same data volume of the test set (i.e., either on all the nodes or the test set).

 ## 3. Citation
 Please kindly cite the paper if you use the code or any resources in this repo:
 ```bib